-Urban, hip, and mildly subversive, wild posting was a popular choice among young record labels, nightclubs, and artists that couldn’t afford to advertise on billboards or glossy magazines.
+Urban, hip, and mildly subversive, wild posting was a popular choice of out of home media buying among young record labels, nightclubs, and artists that couldn’t afford to advertise on billboards or glossy magazines.
 Much like Twitter, wild postings served as an outlet for blunt, hastily composed declarations of news, events, and opinions during the politicized fervor of 1970 and 1980’s counterculture.
 Wild posting was 100% punk and often perceived as a crude method of advertising.

-Since the 2013 Metropolitan gala put punk on a pedestal, this grungier era is now treated with whitewashed nostalgia, and wild postings have been swept along for the ride.
+Since the 2013 Metropolitan gala put punk on a pedestal, this grungier era of out of home media buying is now treated with whitewashed nostalgia, and wild postings have been swept along for the ride.

 These days, wild posting in NYC has become much less risky, but at a much higher price.
 After a city crackdown on the practice, legal posting sites became scarce and even more costly after being monopolized by a handful of companies, some of which are operating illegally without city permits.
 The rising costs of real estate caused by gentrification have also drove up wild posting prices.

 Advertisers must now pay a premium to have their posters wheat-pasted in metropolitans, despite it being extraordinarily cheap to execute.
 The adhesive paste used for wild posting can be concocted with the common kitchen ingredients flour, water, and sugar, and amount to as little as $1 a gallon.